flippingbook/FlippingBookOnlineAPIDocs/src/README.md

 If your plan gives you the option to add a custom domain, and you have at least one domain set up, then all your publications must be assigned to [Custom Domain](#the-custom-domain-entity) entities.

-To make the integration to external systems easier, use the [Triggers/hooks system](#event-triggers).
+To monitor specific events and their status, and to make the integration to external systems easier, use [Event triggers](#event-triggers).

 For simpler API exploration, most entities contain [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) links.